-The department runs bespoke trips abroad for all 3 languages and participation is strongly recommended.
+The department organises a range of visits and trips abroad, with participation strongly recommended.

 MUSIC

 The Third Year Music course is designed with two aims in mind.
 Firstly, to enable any pupil interested in Music to further develop their skills and enjoyment of the subject; and secondly to begin to lay a foundation for those who wish to continue and take Music at GCSE.
 All are welcome!